mniinio/APIOps-cycles/README.md

 ## About pages

 The site is built with [Jekyll](https://jekyllrb.com/) from the content in Markdown files.
-Every commit to master -branch triggers update automatically to github built-in jekyll static site generator and after successfull commit in about 10s-5 minutes the site is built).
+Every commit to master -branch triggers update automatically to github built-in jekyll static site generator and after successfull commit in about 1-5 minutes the site is built.

 You can use the [editor on GitHub](https://github.com/mniinio/APIOps-cycles/edit/master/README.md) to maintain and preview the content for your website in Markdown files